svroonland/circleci-scala-sbt-git/README.md

             - ~/.iv2/cache
             - ~/.m2
       - save_cache:
-          # Changing this to a different key is the only way to remove old dependencies from the cache
+          # Changing this to a different key is the only way to remove old dependencies from the cache and/or generate a more up-to-date cache
           key: my-project
           paths:
             - ~/.sbt
             - ~/.iv2/cache
             - ~/.m2

+      - run:
+          command:
-      - run: sbt test
+            sbt test exit

       - store_test_results:
           path: target/test-reports